dassi/clonezilla-autobackup/README.md

 ### Prepare target computer

-#### Backup configuration file
+#### clonezilla-autobackup.configuration file
-Backup configuration file tells automatic Clonezilla what kind of backup needs to be performed.
+clonezilla-autobackup.configuration file tells automatic Clonezilla what kind of backup needs to be performed.
 It should be localed in the root folder on one of the drives of the target computer:

-		/backup.conf
+		/clonezilla-autobackup.conf

 A sample backup file is below: